alchemistbg/card-flip-effect-on-click-html-css-js/README.md

-# 3D Flip Card Effect On Hover Using Only HTML & CSS
+# 3D Flip Card Effect On Click Using HTML, CSS and some JS